vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

 #.
 In the *Services* screen, do the following in the indicated fields:

 #.
-Ensure that the AutoAD IP address is the only entry in the *DNS Servers* field.
+In the *DNS Servers Addresses* list, ensure that the AutoAD IP address is the only entry in the *DNS Servers* field.

 #.
+In the *NTP Servers Addresses* list, use the same NTP servers you used when configuring Prism.

+#.
 (Optional) Configure the SMTP server.
-If you choose not to configure SMTP, remove the e-mail address in the *Sender's Email* field.

 #.
 In the *Era Server's OS Time Zone* list, select a timezone.